Snapwhiz914/LACS/README.md

 ## How it works

-1. This program attaches to an email account and checks every 15 seconds for a specific type of email.
+1. This program "attaches" to an email account and checks every 15 seconds for a specific type of email.
     - The email will have a specific subject, and its content is the IP Address to allow
 2. When this email is recieved:
     - Allow the IP Address from the email using UFW